Design and Technology

 Implementation – How is the curriculum being delivered?

-We use ‘Projects on a page’, which was developed by The Design and Technology Association alongside the National Curriculum to plan our curriculum to meet the national curriculum programme of study for Design and Technology and to achieve good practice in D&T.
+We use Kapow combined scheme with Art and Design and Design and Technology to meet the national curriculum programme of study for Design and Technology and to achieve good practice in D&T.

 Impact - What difference is the curriculum making?